Ship channel dock cranes and loading infrastructure - Houston Ship Channel

 Houston Ship Channel operations involve a complex mix of vessel owners, stevedoring companies, terminal operators, crane manufacturers, trucking firms, and petrochemical pipeline operators.
 When a vessel owner fails to maintain safe deck conditions, when a crane manufacturer delivers equipment with defective safety interlocks, or when a trucking company violates loading protocols at the terminal, these third parties can be held liable for worker injuries.

 Many dock workers and Ship Channel personnel are employed by smaller contractors but work at facilities owned and controlled by major terminal operators.
 If the terminal owner failed to maintain safe working conditions or if another contractor's negligence contributed to your injury, you may have a third-party claim worth significantly more than workers comp or LHWCA benefits alone.
 Workers near the Channelview industrial corridor face overlapping hazards from Ship Channel operations.
 Learn how OSHA violations strengthen your case.
-We connect you with licensed Houston attorneys who understand the overlapping federal and state laws that govern Ship Channel injury cases.
+Our private case brief helps organize the Ship Channel facts, OSHA signals, and federal or state claim questions without notifying your employer.

 Recent Incidents on the Houston Ship Channel